 • Step 3: Allow it to ferment for three days at room temperature.

-• Step 4: Blitz and add lemon juice, apple cider vinegar and olive oil.
+• Step 5: Flavour with lemon juice, vinegar and olive oil.

 An unfermented shatta will only keep for one week in the fridge (as opposed to six months when fermented).